City of San Diego Health Agencies and Associations

 Cemetery and Funeral Bureau – The California Department of Consumer Affairs Cemetery and Funeral Bureau provides a consumer guide, FAQs, pre-need Q&A’s, and license look-up.

 Developmental Services – The California Department of Developmental Services (DDS) is the agency through which the state provides services and support to individuals with developmental disabilities, including intellectual disability, cerebral palsy, epilepsy, autism, and related conditions.
 Services are provided through state-operated developmental centers and community facilities, and contracts with 21 nonprofit regional centers.

-Governor’s Office of Emergency Services – California’s site for information about preparing for storms, called California Storm Ready, and wildfires, as well as drought information.
+Governor’s Office of Emergency Services – California’s site for information about preparing for storms, called California Statewide Storm Recovery resources, and wildfires, as well as drought information.
 For information on earthquake preparation and survival, the California Department of Conservation offers earthquake information.